Thomas & Mercer | 2016

-Plot Twisty-ness: If a roller coaster was an onion
+Filed Under: If a roller coaster was an onion.

-I’ve never read anything by Anne Frasier before, though I do have a few of her books on my TBR shelf.
-I will definitely be moving those books closer to the top of the list.
+I’ve never read anything by Anne Frasier before, though I do have a few of her books on my TBR.
+I will definitely be moving those books closer to the top of the pile.

 Det.
-Jude Fontaine makes a daring escape after 3 years in captivity.
+Jude Fontaine makes a daring escape after 3 years in captivity at the hands of a psychopath.
 She’s not herself anymore.
 She’s been subjected to unknown tortures and horrors.
 She sees everything in the world with new eyes, including herself.

-Her trauma and recovery has got to be believable, yet on pace with the rest of the book so you don’t feel bogged down with “personal issues”.
-I think Frasier really pulled that off.
-(This needs to be a series.)
+Her trauma and recovery have to be believable, yet on pace with the rest of the book so you don’t feel bogged down with “personal issues”.
+I think Frasier pulled that off with flying colours.

 Her partnership with Det.
 Ashby, as well as Jude’s undeniable strength and character development, are what really made this novel for me.
-I was engaged with the mystery, but not as much as I was with their interactions, and Jude’s interaction with life itself.
-It was captivating and gripping (and I wish this was a series!)
+I was engaged with the mystery, but not as much as I was with their interactions and Jude’s interaction with life itself.
+It was captivating and gripping.

-At times, the plot felt a bit disconnected as I couldn’t see how the crimes were connected.
-It jumped around a bit too much, with the only thing tying it together being Jude’s personal issues.
+At times, the plot felt a bit disconnected as I couldn’t see how the crimes were going to mesh together.
+It jumped around a bit too much, with the only thing tying the threads being Jude’s personal issues.

-In the end all threads were tied together, and I was left with a feeling of closure and satisfaction for where Jude’s character was left in her growth.
-(But still, again, make it a series)
+In the end, all the plot threads were tied together, and I was left with a feeling of closure and satisfaction for where Jude’s character was left in her growth.

 Also, the title makes me think of this for some reason???